AGES-UARK/2dfft_utils/docs/user_guide.rst

 4. Click inside the circle that appears

-  * 4 small squares should appear at each corner of the circle.
+  * Four small squares should appear at each corner of the circle.
 Click on one of those squares, and drag it until the circle encloses the disk structure.

 5. Recenter and fine-tune the size of the circle to find the radius of the disk.